RunestoneInteractive/httlads/_sources/Statistics/cs2_comparing_data_across_years.rst

 In this section, we will learn how to compare data across the years.
 Comparing data lets us recognize important patterns and trends over a period of time.
-It allows us to better analyze data and make important connections.
+It allows us to analyze data better and make important connections.
 So far, We have been using starting a business data set from 2019.
 In this section, we will use the same data set from `2014 <../_static/Starting_a_Business_2014.csv>`_.
 We can use this file to make some comparisons of our data across a span of 5 years.

 1. First, let's start with a new workbook.
 We want to get each of the CSV files from the starting a business data loaded into separate sheets.
-Therefore, you will have one sheet containing 2014 starting a business data, and another sheet containing 2019 starting a business data in the same workbook.
+Therefore, you will have one sheet containing 2014 starting a business data, and another sheet containing 2019 starting business data in the same workbook.

 2. Next, we can create a table on a new sheet with the starting a business rank for each country for each year.
-   You will have the following 3 columns: country name, 2014 rank, and 2019 rank.
+   You will have the following three columns: country name, 2014 rank, and 2019 rank.
 Hint: Use ``VLOOKUP``.
    Some countries did not have their data reported for a variety of reasons.
 Therefore, we will have ``#N/A`` values like in the previous case study.